NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 This field denotes the full generic contaminant design generation rate (m<sup>3</sup>/s).
 The design generation rate is the maximum amount of generic contaminant expected at design conditions.
 The design value is modified by the schedule fraction (see Field:Generation Schedule Name).

-When the mass generation rate is available, a conversion is required to meet input requirement with volumetric flow rate.
-This can be accomplished by the mass flow rate divided by the density of generic contaminant.
+When the mass generation rate is available, the rate must be converted to a volume flow rate.
+Use the mass flow rate divided by the vapor density of the generic contaminant.

 #### Field: Generation Schedule Name